Stephan El Shaarawy

-Stephan Kareem El Shaarawy (ستيفان كريم الشعراوي; born 27 October 1992) is an Italian professional footballer who plays as a left winger for club Roma and the Italy national team.
+Stephan Kareem El Shaarawy (ستيفان كريم الشعراوي; born 27 October 1992) is an Italian professional footballer who plays as a left winger for Serie A club Genoa and the Italy national team.
 He is nicknamed Il Faraone (The Pharaoh), as his father is Egyptian.

 El Shaarawy began his career at Genoa, and was signed by Milan in 2011 after a successful loan at Padova.
 Frequently regarded as one of the most promising youngsters of his generation, El Shaarawy had his breakthrough in the first half of the 2012–13 season.
 Following several long periods out of action due to injuries, he spent the 2015–16 season on loan with Monaco and subsequently Roma, signing permanently for the latter club at the end of the season.
 In 2019, he transferred to Chinese club Shanghai Greenland Shenhua, before making a return to Roma eighteen months later.

 Internationally, El Shaarawy represented Italy from under-16 to under-21 levels.
 In August 2012, he made his debut for the senior team in a friendly against England, and in November of that year scored his first international goal against France.
 He represented Italy at the 2013 FIFA Confederations Cup, where they finished in third place, and at UEFA Euro 2016.